Pavol Farkaš

-Pavol Farkaš (born 27 March 1985) is a former Slovak professional footballer who currently plays in lower leagues as a centre back.
+Pavol Farkaš (born 27 March 1985) is a former Slovak professional footballer who played a centre-back.

-Career

-Career in Slovakia and Romania
+Club career

+Early club career

 Farkas spent three seasons with Nitra and two with Artmedia Petržalka, appearing in 80 league matches.
 In the summer of 2008, he signed a contract with Romanian Liga I side Vaslui.

-Chievo Verona

-On 3 July 2012 Farkaš signed a one-year contract with Chievo Verona, in the Italian Serie A. He was loaned to Serie B team Ternana on 16 July 2013.
+On 3 July 2012, Farkaš signed a one-year contract with Chievo Verona, in the Italian Serie A. He went on loan to Serie B club Ternana on 16 July 2013.

-Gabala

 Farkaš signed a one-year contract with Azerbaijan Premier League club Gabala on 6 July 2014, leaving the club upon its completion in June 2015.

-Skoda Xanthi
+Greece

 On 29 July 2015, Farkaš signed a one-year contract with Greek Super League club Xanthi.

-AEL

 In July 2016, Farkaš signed a one-year contract with Superleague side AE Larossa.
 He made his official debut for the club on 12 September 2016 in a 2-2 home draw against Iraklis.
 On 18 March 2017 he scored the only goal in a crucial home win against Panetolikos.
-After a decent season with 27 appearances and 1 goal he renewed his contract for an additional year.
+He renewed his contract for another year after a decent season with 27 appearances and one goal.
 On 29 January 2018 he left the club by mutual consent.

+International career

+Farkas debuted for the Slovak senior squad in an infamous goalless friendly draw against Gibraltar in November 2013.